clbustos/statsample-sem/README.txt

 == FEATURES/PROBLEMS:

 * Abstract generation of models.
 You could use R packages sem or OpenMx only changing the configuration for engine
-* Generates visual representations of models using GraphViz (to implement)
+* Generates visual representations of output models using GraphViz (to implement)

 == SYNOPSIS: